How To Date RITE Pressings

 RITE Record Productions History:

 Originally named Gateway Records, Inc. and owned by Carl Burkhardt since 1950, Rite Records began offering a custom pressing program sometime in mid to late 1955.
 Carl was aware of the growing business KING Records was doing in custom pressings and decided to go after some of that business.
-Previously, they had only pressed their own releases which included Gateway Parade of Hits, Gateway Top Tunes, Kentucky and Big 4 Hits among other labels.
+Previously, they had only pressed their own releases (see Rite House Labels) which included Gateway Top Tune/Parade of Hits, Gateway Series, Kentucky and the extended play label - Big 4 Hits among other labels.
 The custom pressing work really took off around late 1958 when driven by Elvis Presley and rock n' roll, the record industry exploded in sales to teenagers.
 For one set price, 2 songs could be recorded in the Rite studio.
 They would then be mixed, mastered and pressed all in the same building.
 Depending upon the package purchased, the customer would then receive a predetermined number of records ranging from as few as 50 to 1000 or more.
 At 8000 records minimum, Rite's price was as low as nine cents each.
 Over a 30 year period, Rite pressed more than 21,000 different records!

 Club Miami 501 - Click To Enlarge